The Investigation Team (Yu Narukami) | Shadows and Personas | Social Links and NPCs | Antagonists (The Killer)

 - Incredibly Lame Pun: In Golden, he occasionally cracks a pun that would make Ikutsuki proud.(While having eel with Dojima) "I'd say that [Nanako]'s eel-ly proud of her daddy!
 Eh?
 Ehhhh...?
 Haha..."

-- Intergenerational Friendship: Adachi's only in his mid twenties but is good friends with the forty one year old Dojima.
-He also has one to a lesser extent with the protagonist, who turns eighteen over the course of the game.
+- Intergenerational Friendship: Adachi's only in his mid-twenties but is good friends with the forty-one-year-old Dojima.
+He also has one to a lesser extent with Yu, who turns eighteen over the course of the game.

 - Jaded Washout: Throughout his social link in Golden, he laments how life didn't turn out as well for him as he once imagined it would.
 At one time, he was at the top of his graduating class at the police academy, but was instead sent to a small town of Inaba where he struggles to adapt to life from the city, gets no respect from his colleagues and constantly has to deal with irrelevant cases.

-- Let's Get Dangerous!: After Dojima's accident he becomes noticeably more focused and competent.
+- After Dojima's accident he becomes noticeably more focused and competent.

 - Manchild: More or less still acts like a teenager, despite being in his twenties.

-- Mauve Shirt: He's a pretty prominent character, but he doesn't have a Social Link and thus never rises beyond being Dojima's sidekick.
+- Mauve Shirt: In the original version of the game.
+He's a pretty prominent character, but he doesn't have a Social Link and thus never rises beyond being Dojima's sidekick.
 Averted in Golden, where he now has one under the Jester Arcana.

 - Noodle Incident: What got him transferred to Inaba.
 He says it was just a minor slip up his superiors overreacted to, but knowing him...